alchemy-fr/GeonamesServer/v2/docs/source/index.rst

 Useful to find the nearest or the biggest cities matching the given request.
 Will parse city names to return everything that starts with the *city* parameter.
-You can also add a comma to this parameter, everything after which will be considered as a *country* parameter, filtering the cities to only the ones located in countries starting with the *country* parameter.
+You can also add a comma to this parameter, everything after which will be considered as a *country* parameter.
+This adds an extra filtering to the request, only searching through the cities located in countries starting with the *country* parameter.
 Finally, you can add a *sort* parameter, with its only possible value being *population*.
 If this parameter is specified, the search will be sorted by population, instead of proximity.

 The results are limited to 30 entries.